wintrdotcom/wintrAPI/README.md

 ```

 #### Session across multiple requests
-(sessions lasts for **120 seconds**, if you want to define the geolocation of your session, you have to set the `countrycodes (array)` parameter with one and only country code at the creation of the session, if you created the session before setting the `countrycodes (array)` parameter, you need to create a session with a **different name** to proceed or **wait the current one to expire** after 120 seconds.)
+(sessions lasts for **120 seconds**, if you want to define the geo-location of your session, you have to set the `countrycodes (array)` parameter with one and only country code at the creation of the session, if you created the session before setting the `countrycodes (array)` parameter, you need to create a session with a **different name** to proceed or **wait the current one to expire** after 120 seconds.)

 ```js
 const axios = require('axios')